 In my trainings, I have my clients give short but challenging speeches in front of their colleagues.
 They groan when I give them the topics, but they always come through with a good (or great) speech.
 When they are finished, I can see the feeling of accomplishment in their faces.
 And even though it was only a two- or three-minute speech, that’s two or three more minutes of public speaking experience under their belt.
 It all adds up.

 So take Arnold Schwarzenegger’s advice and look for “little victories” in your public speaking.
 You’ll continue to improve, your audiences will appreciate you, and they might even ask you to speak again.
-If they do, just say, “I’ll be back.”
+If they do, just be like Schwarzenegger and say, “I’ll be back.”